 Your chickens are the best pest control team you could ask for.
 As you move their coop around your property, they’ll get to work gobbling up ticks, slugs, grasshoppers, and other insects that you’d rather not have around.
 They’re also excellent at managing weeds by eating the leaves and scratching up the roots.
 This turns your flock into a productive part of your yard’s ecosystem, helping you maintain a healthier lawn and garden without relying on chemical sprays.
 It’s a win-win: your chickens get a delicious, protein-rich snack, and you get a tidier, pest-free yard.

-Less Time Spent on Coop Cleanup
+Spend Less Time Cleaning the Coop

 One of the biggest chores of chicken keeping is cleaning the coop.
 With a stationary coop, manure and bedding can pile up quickly, requiring frequent, heavy-duty scooping.
 A mobile coop drastically cuts down on this task.
 Since you’re moving the coop to fresh ground regularly, the droppings are spread out over a larger area and never become concentrated in one spot.
 The ground beneath the coop gets a chance to rest and absorb the nitrogen-rich manure, preventing smelly buildup.
 This means less time scraping floors and more time enjoying your flock.